How does inheritance work in NSW?

 - A person with whom the deceased was living in a close personal relationship at the time of their death.

-In the event that a person dies without a valid Will, then the Rules of Intestacy will be applied, to determine who will receive an inheritance from the Estate.
+In the event that a person dies without a valid Will, then the Rules of Intestacy will be applied, to determine who receives an inheritance from the Estate.

-The Rules of Intestacy set out a strict formula on how the inheritance is to be distributed including:
+The intestacy laws NSW set out a strict formula on how the inheritance is to be distributed including:

 - If the person left a spouse but no children then, the spouse will inherit the whole of the deceased Estate;